Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

 * Everybody at Slack for their support, tips and humor!

-* Richard Williams, for a second pair of eyes and his git knowledge.
+* [Richard Williams](https://github.com/RichardWilliams) , for a second pair of eyes and his git knowledge.

 For his undying love and support and always being there, my love, you know who you are ;)